 Click the button below and download the DevKit archive that corresponds to your Ruby installation and system architecture.
 Choose the file marked as For use with Ruby 2.0 and above.

-Select either the 32bits or 64bits version depending on your system.
+!!!
+Make sure you select the correct 32bits or 64bits version depending on your system.

 The download is a self-extracting archive.
 When you execute the file, it’ll ask you for a destination for the files.
 Enter a path that has no spaces in it.
 We recommend something simple, like